-Vertigo is the sensation that you are off balance.
+Vertigo is the sensation that you are off-balanced.
 It causes you to feel as if you or the world around you is spinning.

-Vertigo is often brought about by a problem of the inner ear.
+Vertigo is often due to a problem in the inner ear.
 Some common reasons for this may include:

 - BPPV (benign paroxysmal positional vertigo): This happens when tiny crystals group together in the semicircular canals of the inner ear.
 This is the part of the ear that relays signals to the brain about where the body is located and helps you to keep your balance.
-BPPV happens for no particular reason and can be age-related.
+BPPV happens for no particular reason and can be related to age.

 - Labyrinthitis or vestibular neuritis: This is an inner ear problem that is related most commonly to a viral infection.
 This infection leads to inflammation of the inner ear, which affects nerves that are vital for sensing balance.